sanfrancesco/prerendercloud-server/README.md

 # e.g. 2 if you have a VPS, something like: `ssh user@www.myremotehost.com -R 9000:localhost:9000`
 ```

-A pushstate Node.js http server that includes the [official prerender.cloud middleware](https://github.com/sanfrancesco/prerendercloud-nodejs) for server-side rendering (also known as pre-rendering or dynamic rendering) your single-page JavaScript application (React, Angular, Ember, Preact, Vue, etc.)

 Designed to be an all-in-one hosting + server-side rendering solution for single-page JavaScript apps needing pre-rendering or a generic solution to server-side rendering.
 Run it from Node.js or as a Docker container.
+Based off the [official Headless-Render-API.com middleware](https://github.com/sanfrancesco/prerendercloud-nodejs)

 ### Requirements